hyperloop-modules/titanium-hockeyapp/README.md

 - [x] Hyperloop 1.2.8+
 - [x] Xcode 8+
 - [x] HockeyApp App ID.
 One each per platform.  (referenced below as "APP_IDENTIFIER_KEY")
-- [x] For Android, include the following in /tiapp.xml (replacing "APP_IDENTIFIER_KEY" with your HockeyApp App ID):
+- [x] For Android:
+1. Include the following in /tiapp.xml (replacing "APP_IDENTIFIER_KEY" with your HockeyApp App ID):
 ```xml
 <meta-data android:name="net.hockeyapp.android.appIdentifier" android:value="APP_IDENTIFIER_KEY"/>
 ```
+2. Download HockeyApp.aar file from HockeyApp and copy into /app/platform/android/ (Latest at the time of this article - https://github.com/bitstadium/HockeySDK-Cordova/tree/master/src/android/HockeySDK-Android )

-- [x] For iOS, include the following in /Podfile (replacing "APP_NAME" with your Titanium App Name):
+- [x] For iOS:
+include the following in /Podfile (replacing "APP_NAME" with your Titanium App Name):
 ```javascript
 install! 'cocoapods',
          :integrate_targets => false